 Auburn Cote D’azur poster

-When the 30-year-old car salesman, Errett Lobban Cord joined the Auburn Automobile Company as general manager in 1924, he found himself in the driving seat of an ailing company that was going nowhere, with some 700 dreary black unsold cars cluttering up the company’s storage yards at their factory in Auburn, Indiana.
+This Auburn Cote D’azur poster celebrates the beatiful styling of this classic American automobile, the 1936 Auburn 852 Supercharged Speedster.
+But when the 30-year-old car salesman, Errett Lobban Cord joined the Auburn Automobile Company as general manager in 1924, he found himself in the driving seat of an ailing company that was going nowhere.
+He also found 700 dreary black unsold cars cluttering up the company’s storage yards at their factory in Auburn, Indiana.

-He promptly set to work having the cars resprayed in bright colours, added bits of shiny nickel plate here and there, dropped the prices and the cars sold quickly, giving the company some much-needed working capital as well as useful storage space.
+He promptly set to work having the cars resprayed in bright colours.
+Next he added bits of shiny nickel plate here and there, dropped the prices and the cars sold quickly.
+This gave the company some much-needed working capital as well as useful storage space.

 His plans to upgrade both the performance and the styling of the company’s automobiles soon proved a successful formula.
 By 1927 his vehicles were gaining results in some of the country’s major race events, winning the company a reputation for performance.
 He also updated the styling, and his cars were now attracting attention.

 But Cord, ever the showman, decided that it was time to turn his mind to a more eye-catching style: a speedster.
-This line of eight-cylinder vehicles, developing 88 horsepower and 115 horsepower, were also fitted with hydraulic brakes, an innovation that many of the more expensive competitors, including Cadillac, were yet to install.
+This line of eight-cylinder vehicles, developing 88 horsepower and 115 horsepower, were also fitted with hydraulic brakes.
+It was an innovation that many of the more expensive competitors, including Cadillac, were yet to install.

 For 1935, a Supercharged model was introduced by ‘Augie’ Duesenburg, which boosted performance enormously, with a capacity of 150 horsepower.
 Although it is believed that Auburn lost money on each of these models, the prestige they brought to the company as a whole was immeasurable.

-In 1936 Auburn introduced their stunning top-of-the-range 852 Supercharged Speedster, which was expected wow the car buying public, but sales of the standard Auburn sedans were dwindling alarmingly, largely due to rumours that the company was in trouble financially, and it was decided to halt all Auburn production completely in August.
+In 1936 Auburn introduced their stunning top-of-the-range 852 Supercharged Boattailed Speedster, which was expected wow the car buying public.
+But sales of the standard Auburn sedans were dwindling alarmingly, largely due to rumours that the company was in trouble financially, and it was decided to halt all Auburn production completely in August.
 Cord and Duesenburg vehicles stumbled on for another year, until they too were forced to throw in the towel.